Junior Club Values Statement

 Rugby Union is a game that develops leadership, team spirit, courage, sportsmanship, and friendship.
 These values and traditions develop from the first time a young player shakes hands with their opposite number, leading to a lifelong passion for and involvement with the game at all levels.”
 Try Rugby: Values of the Game

 The Harlequin Rugby Club was founded in 1928.
 Many great players started their rugby careers with Quins as children – many have represented their state and some their country.
 Others have gone on to become officials, administrators, Quins parents and supporters.
 Their contributions over the years have modelled the club into what it is today.
-It’s a culture and tradition that we current members have a duty to protect.
+It’s a culture and tradition that all current and new members have a duty to protect.
 These Values govern our behaviour, our expectations and the formulation of policies.

 - Respect for the game itself: its rules, traditions and protocols.
 Good sportsmanship demands that coaches, managers, parents and supporters set an example.
 Lose with dignity and win with grace, remembering that we usually learn more from a loss than when we win.